Azure-Samples/azure-sdk-for-go-samples/README.md

-Simple samples for using Azure servcies with Go.
+Simple samples for using Azure services with Go.

 ## To run